 If you have multiple payroll account under the same business number (for example, 12345 6789 RP0001, 12345 6789 RP0002), you will have to complete this section.

-- Enter the number of employees you had working for you between March 18 and June 19, 2020.
+- Enter the number of eligible employees you had working for you between March 18 and June 19, 2020.

 - You will have to list your eligible pay periods, one by one in the first and second columns.
+(If your pay period falls outside of the eligibility period but your pay date for that period was within the three-month period, write the pay date in the "Additional Comments" section.)

 The CRA lists 6 different scenarios on their reporting webpage in regard to filling out this section of Form PD27.